ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 In the chart below, the size of each point represents the number of landing page sessions, which we can use as a proxy for impact.
 The red diagonal shows the expected relationship between the add-to-cart rate and the purchase rate.
 Points below the line indicate landing pages where users often add products to their cart but rarely complete the purchase, a sign of friction in the checkout process or weak purchase intent.

+<img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.9.png" alt="linearly separable data">

-The landing page “Apparel/Google+Dino+Game+Tee” draws a fair amount of traffic but shows zero add-to-cart and purchase conversions, definitely worth investigating.
+The landing page **Apparel/Google+Dino+Game+Tee** draws a fair amount of traffic but shows zero add-to-cart and purchase conversions, definitely worth investigating.

-Several other pages, such as “/Apparel,” “Lifestyle/Bags,” and “Lifestyle/Drinkware,” have low add-to-cart and purchase rates.
+Several other pages, such as **/Apparel**. **Lifestyle/Bags**, and **Lifestyle/Drinkware**, have low add-to-cart and purchase rates.
 If users don’t even add items to their cart, it may indicate a mismatch between their intent and what the page delivers.

-The “Apparel/Mens/Mens+T+Shirts” category drives solid add-to-cart rates but low purchase completion.
+The **Apparel/Mens/Mens+T+Shirts** category drives solid add-to-cart rates but low purchase completion.
 It could be a logistics issue (e.g., limited shipping regions) or checkout friction.
 Segmenting by country could help pinpoint the cause.

-Finally, “Apparel/Mens” and “Shop+By+Brand+Google” are strong performers, efficiently converting add-to-cart events into purchases.
+Finally, **Apparel/Mens** and **Shop+By+Brand+Google** are strong performers, efficiently converting add-to-cart events into purchases.
 If this were live data, I’d explore these pages manually, check search console keywords, and review ad traffic sources to understand what’s driving their success.

-<img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.9.png" alt="linearly separable data">

 ## How do promotion views affect conversions?
 One thing that we can observe from the data is that many user paths include a `view_promotion` event.
 So, it would be interesting to understand whether this event leads to a higher conversion rate.